Breville Barista Touch Review: Can’t Touch This!

 Breville Barista Touch Inserting the Portafilter.

-Did you think I’d forget to cover how to use this machine in my Breville Barista Touch review?
+Did you think I’d forget to cover how to use this coffee maker in my Breville Barista Touch review?
 I know this is a bold statement, but I think the touchscreen makes this machine even easier to use than the Barista Pro or the Barista Express.
 Don’t worry – I’m ready to back up those words with, well, more words.

 Before getting started you’ll need to install the water filter in the reservoir.
 After that, turn on the machine and follow the instructions on the screen for initial setup.